Dental Disorders of Horses

 Other signs of dental disease in horses include excessive drooling and blood-tinged mucus in the mouth, accompanied by bad breath from tooth decay.
 There may be a lack of desire to eat hard grain accompanied by loss of body condition or poor coat condition.
 Extensive dental decay and accompanying infection around the teeth may lead to a sinus infection and occasional discharge from one nostril.
 Infection may cause swelling of the face or jaw.
 Sharp edges on the upper molars can cut the inside of the horse's cheek.
 A horse with a dental problem may be reluctant to take the bit, shake its head when being ridden, or resist training due to discomfort and cuts inside the mouth.
 The presence of wolf teeth may or may not be associated with reluctance to accept the bit.

 Most large animals have a lower jaw that is narrower than the upper jaw.
 In horses, this can eventually cause the development of enamel points on the cheek side of the upper teeth and on the tongue side of the lower teeth.
-Extreme forms of this condition in which the chewing surfaces of the teeth have a very steep angle.
+"Shear mouth" is an extreme form of this condition in which the chewing surfaces of the teeth have a very steep angle.
 It may be seen in older horses.
 In such cases, treatment is often not completely effective.
 A special diet will probably be prescribed for affected horses.
-As described earlier, enamel points are best treated by regular filing.
+As described earlier, enamel points are best treated by regular filing (floating).

-Wave mouth and step mouth refer to a bite surface that is irregular.
+Wave mouth, step mouth, and hooks refer to a bite surface that is irregular.
 These conditions are caused by uneven wear of the teeth and are the result of local pain, misaligned teeth or jaws, or missing or damaged teeth.
 In time, abnormal spaces form between the teeth, which traps food and causes gum disease to develop.
 Such conditions are best prevented by regular, routine dental care.
 Once dental irregularities are severe, dental procedures cannot completely correct the problem.
 However, some improvement is usually possible, even in severe cases where dental care needs to be supplemented by a special diet.

 In all animals, some inflammation of the gums (periodontitis) typically occurs when teeth come in.
-However, if bite problems occur, severe gum disease is inevitable.
+However, if bite problems occur in large animals, severe gum disease is inevitable.
 In horses, this is a common result of gaps between teeth (which trap food), trauma to the mouth, fractured teeth, impacted teeth, and most importantly, irregular wear.

 Infection may enter the soft center (pulp) of the teeth in various ways, including trauma, severe gum disease, and the spread of bacteria through the blood.
-Some horses may be prone to tooth infection because of incomplete development of tooth enamel.
-Depending on the site of the decayed tooth, there may be other signs of disease such as inflammation in the mouth or sinuses.
+Some horses may be prone to tooth cavities and infection because of incomplete development of tooth enamel.
+Depending on the site of the decayed tooth, there may be other signs of disease, such as inflammation in the mouth or sinuses.
 If a horse is not examined until a dental infection is advanced, it may be difficult to determine the initial cause of the problem.
-Abnormal eruption of teeth appears to be the primary cause of many dental problems in horses.
+Abnormal eruption of teeth appears to be a significant cause of many dental infections in horses.